UKCloud/documentation/articles/openshift/oshift-how-publish-routes-on-multiple-networks.md

 router-secondary-2-nr2lm   1/1       Running   0          15d
 ```

-Remotely launch an interactive shell in a router and look at routes json file to see our route is published
+Remotely launch an interactive shell in a router and look at the `routes.json` file to see our route is published:

 ```
 $ oc rsh router-4-bjqz2